gravitational/teleport/docs/4.3/quickstart.md

 **You should not follow this guide if you want to set up Teleport in production.
 Instead follow the [Admin Guide](admin-guide.md)**

+## Optional: Quickstart using Docker

+The instructions below describe how to install Teleport directly onto your test system.
+You can also [run Teleport using Docker](#run-teleport-using-docker) if you don't want to install Teleport binaries straight away.

 ## Step 1: Install Teleport

 This guide installs teleport v{{ teleport.version }} on the CLI.
 Previous versions are documented